EDobrohvalov/Hamahakki/README.md

         .RawHtmlNode(htmlNode => {
             // htmlNode - contain HTML code of http://google.com site
         });
-    await hama.Run(); // waiting for execution all requests and all parsers jobs
+    hama.Run(); // waiting for execution all requests and all parsers jobs
 ```